 They can check current documentation for tests you have already taken, and information regarding your previous studies.

-We accept exchange students for the first trimester of the academic year (September – December).
+The Master Fine Art accepts exchange students for the first trimester of the academic year (September – December).
 Exchange students have to meet the same application requirements as our regular applicants.

 Applicants will be informed about the results of their application within two months after the application deadline they applied for.